craigbarnes/dte/mk/feature-test/README.md

 single feature to be detected and successful compilation is taken to mean the feature is supported by the target platform.

+Unlike with [Autoconf, CMake, Meson, etc.], these tests are handled as separate Make targets and so are performed in parallel.

 ## Adding New Tests

 The following points should be observed when adding new feature tests: